 Taking part in a lemon farm tour will help you learn all about the production of some of Sorrento’s most famous foods – including lemons and olive oil – which are staples in this part of the world!

 Many tours include hikes, sunset views, and free tastings of local products.
 There are also a few lemon farms that can be visited independently, such as I Giardini di Cataldo where free samples are offered and visitors invited into the backstage factory.

 It’s a great addition to have a four-wheel-drive vehicle to explore Mount Vesuvius National Park, but don’t fret if you don’t have your own – you can visit it on a half-day tour!
 The tour includes a hike to the summit of this legendary volcano, which offers you a chance to get up close and personal with the peak itself and marvel at some of southern Italy’s most impressive views.

 If you want to visit the National Park independently, buses leave from Sorrento and drop visitors off at about 1,000 meters elevation, where you can climb up to the crater.
 There is also a complimentary volcanology tour, which helps to make sense of the surrounding landscape.

 Explore the Bay of Ieranto

 Famed as a place where mermaids used to sing to sailors, the Bay of Ieranto is a promontory that juts out into the glittering Mediterranean Sea from Nerano, a nearby fishing village and almost reaches the coast of Capri.
 It is considered one of the best sailing spots on the Amalfi coast and is fantastic to explore.

-Exploring the Bay of Ieranto is easy by foot – there’s a well-marked six-kilometre path from Nerano, which can be reached by bus from Sorrento.
-It crosses Nerano beach, which was famous as the launching pad for local witches, and the Faraglioni sea stacks and FAI center.
+Exploring the Bay of Ieranto is easy by foot.
+There’s a well-marked six-kilometer path from Nerano, which can be reached by bus from Sorrento.
+It crosses Nerano beach, which is famous as the launching pad for local witches, and the Faraglioni sea stacks and FAI center.

 Pay a Visit to Vallone dei Mulini